elicheamshapiro/Schularick_Taylor_2012_Replication.jl/README.md

 ---
 ## How to run the code

+### Prerequisites
+Ensure you have Julia installed on your system.
+This code has been tested with Julia version `1.10.2`.

 ### IN TERMINAL: Clone your GitHub repository and navigate to the project directory
 ```bash
 git clone https://github.com/elicheamshapiro/Schularick_Taylor_2012_Replication.jl